If you enter the UK on a student visa/entry clearance there are certain conditions that you must be aware of:

 - remain in the UK beyond the end of the visa/entry clearance (without extending it).

-Please contact our Student Advisors in the International Office once you arrive at the University if you think the end date of your visa is incorrect.
+Please contact our Immigration Advisers once you arrive at the University if you think the end date of your visa is incorrect.

 Degree level students are normally allowed to work 20 hours a week during term time and full-time during your vacation periods.
 If your visa/entry clearance includes the words 'work and any changes must be authorised' then, according to the Immigration Rules, you are allowed to work as outlined above without seeking any further permission.